github/docs/content/code-security/secret-scanning/introduction/supported-secret-scanning-patterns.md

 For details about all the supported patterns, see the "[Supported secrets](#supported-secrets)" section below.

+If you use the REST API for secret scanning, you can use the `Secret type` to report on secrets from specific issuers.
+For more information, see "[AUTOTITLE](/enterprise-cloud@latest/rest/secret-scanning)."

 If you believe that {% data variables.product.prodname_secret_scanning %} should have detected a secret committed to your repository, and it has not, you first need to check that {% data variables.product.prodname_dotcom %} supports your secret.
 For more information, refer to the sections below.
 For more advanced troubleshooting information, see "[AUTOTITLE](/code-security/secret-scanning/troubleshooting-secret-scanning)."

-From here but not in about alerts

-If you use the REST API for secret scanning, you can use the `Secret type` to report on secrets from specific issuers.
-For more information, see "[AUTOTITLE](/enterprise-cloud@latest/rest/secret-scanning)."

-{% ifversion ghes or ghec %}
-{% note %}

-**Note:** You can also define custom {% data variables.product.prodname_secret_scanning %} patterns for your repository, organization, or enterprise.
-For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."

-{% endnote %}
-{% endif %}

 ## Supported secrets